 But what remains in your mind are the feelings of the tortured genius who made divine music but could not hear it himself!

-for details of Beethoven Haus and Museum
+Details of Beethoven Haus and Museum

 From there we walked onto the Rathaus to town hall and since it was a Sunday it was market day and an aura of festivity prevailed